ORNL/cfd-verify/README.rst

 Contributing
 ------------

 Contributions are encouraged!
-For more information, see the :ref:`Development Process page <development-section>`.
+For more information, see the `Development Process page <https://cfd-verify.readthedocs.io/en/latest/development.html>`_ in the documentation.

 Citing
 ------